-I assigned a color to each level of the mood and I’ll just color the sushi from that day with the color I feel.
-Since each doodle is pretty big, I might be even able to color several moods I had.
+I assigned a color to each level of the mood, and I’ll just color the sushi from that day with the color I feel.
+Since each doodle is pretty big, I might even be able to color several moods I had.

-And yes in case you’re wondering – this page did take ages!!
-I have no regrets though, I have ALL the time these days and I’m always happy to have something to distract me.
+And yes, in case you’re wondering – this page did take ages!!
+I have no regrets though, I have ALL the time these days, and I’m always happy to have something to distract me.

 Another new thing I decided to try this month is journaling.

 Journaling is a great practice that helps a lot with mental health and support, so I thought it might be a good idea to include it this time.

 Plus, my gratitude log from last month was a lot of writing, and I must say I deeply enjoyed it.

 So far, these are all the pages I have!

 But don’t leave just yet; let’s first look into doodling sushi.